-Neighbourhood Plans are optional and there is no legal requirement for a community to prepare a Neighbourhood Plan.
-The policies in the Local Plan will still apply to the neighbourhood, whether it is decided to prepare a Neighbourhood Plan or not.
+Neighbourhood plans are optional and there is no legal requirement for a community to prepare a neighbourhood plan.
+The policies in the overarching local plan will still apply to the locality in question, whether it is decided to prepare a neighbourhood plan or not.

-The local planning authority is required to give the neighbourhood plan makers assistance and advice, but it cannot control the Neighbourhood Plan preparation process or produce a Neighbourhood Plan on behalf of the local community in question.
-The local planning authority will be required to check the proposed Neighbourhood Plan to ensure that it meets all the relevant legislation and regulations.
-It will also check that it generally conforms to the strategic elements of its own Local Plan.
+The local planning authority is required to give the neighbourhood plan makers assistance and advice, but it does not control the neighbourhood plan preparation process or produce a neighbourhood plan on behalf of the local community in question.
+The local planning authority will be required to check the proposed neighbourhood plan to ensure that it meets all the relevant legislation and regulations.
+It will also check that it generally conforms to the strategic elements of its own local plan.

-5.2 Gargrave planning issues in the context of the Craven Local Plan
+5.2 Planning issues in Bradley in the context of the Craven Local Plan

-The Craven Local Plan (2012 - 2032) was published in December 2017.
+The Craven Local Plan (2012 - 2032) was adopted in November 2019, after been submitted to the Secretary of State in March 2018, and undergoing examination hearings in October 2018.
 A local plan sets out planning policies and identifies how land is used, determining what will be built where.
 Adopted local plans provide the framework for development across England.
 Development should be consistent with the National Planning Policy Framework (NPPF).
 Local plans must be positively prepared, justified, effective and consistent with national policy in accordance with section 20 of the Planning and Compulsory Purchase Act 2004 (as amended) and the NPPF.